Kool Keith discography

-Kool Keith, the American recording artist from The Bronx, has a discography by 2021 that consisted of 39 studio albums, of which 18 were solo projects, and 20 albums in collaboration with other artists.
-His most recent studio album, Karpenters was released in 2025.
+The discography of American rapper Kool Keith consists of 47 studio albums, of which 24 were solo projects, and 23 albums in collaboration with other artists.
+His most recent studio album, Karpenters, was released in 2025.
 Kool Keith has collaborated with TomC3, 54–71, Denis Deft, Big Sche Eastwood, L'Orange, Ray West, Thetan, Real Bad Man, and was in the groups Ultramagnetic MCs, The Cenobites, Ultra, Analog Brothers, Masters of Illusion, KHM/Clayborne Family, Thee Undatakerz, The Diesel Truckers.